openstack/watcher/doc/source/dev/plugin/cdmc-plugin.rst

 Build a new cluster data model collector
 ========================================

-Watcher Decision Engine has an external cluster data model plugin interface which gives anyone the ability to integrate an external cluster data model collector in order to extend the initial set of cluster data model collectors Watcher provides.
+Watcher Decision Engine has an external cluster data model (CDM) plugin interface which gives anyone the ability to integrate an external cluster data model collector (CDMC) in order to extend the initial set of cluster data model collectors Watcher provides.

 This section gives some guidelines on how to implement and integrate custom cluster data model collectors within Watcher.